civol/HDLRuby/README.md

 __Notes__:

-* Verilog HDL accepts signal and module names in any letter case, while HDLRuby reserves identifiers starting with a capital letter for constants.
-To avoid conflicts, Verilog HDL names that begin with a capital letter are prefixed with an underscore (`_`) in HDLRuby.
-For example, if the Verilog HDL module name in the previous example were `ADDER`, it would be renamed to `_ADDER` in HDLRuby.
-Instantiating such a module would be done as follows:
+* Verilog HDL allows signal and module names to start with uppercase letters.
+In HDLRuby, however, identifiers starting with a capital letter are reserved for constants.
+To avoid naming conflicts, Verilog names beginning with a capital letter are prefixed with an underscore (`_`) when imported into HDLRuby.

+  For example, if the Verilog module were named `ADDER`, it would be imported as `_ADDER` in HDLRuby, and instantiated like this:

   ```ruby
   _ADDER(:my_add).(a,b,c)
   ```

-* With the current version of HDLRuby, the Verilog HDL files are first converted to HDLRuby before being loaded using the standalone `v2hdr` tool.
+* In the current version of HDLRuby, Verilog HDL files are converted to HDLRuby using the v2hdr tool before being loaded with `require_verilog`.

 # Contributing